Caleb Mills (basketball): College career

 Mills joined Houston at the semester break in January 2019, following his early high school graduation.
 He sat out his first season as a redshirt but practiced with the team and against backcourt starters Corey Davis Jr., Galen Robinson Jr. and Armoni Brooks.
 On February 19, 2020, Mills scored a freshman season-high 27 points, including 22 in the second half, in a 76–43 win over Tulsa.
 He scored his team's first 19 points of the second half.
 As a freshman, he mainly came off the bench and averaged a team-high 13.2 points per game, earning Second Team All-American Athletic Conference (AAC) and AAC All-Rookie Team honors.
 Mills became the first Houston freshman to make the all-conference first or second team since Clyde Drexler, while joining Rob Williams as the only freshmen in program history to lead their team in scoring.
 He was named preseason AAC Player of the Year before his sophomore season.
 Mills suffered an ankle injury early in the season and came off the bench through four games.
 On January 5, 2021, he transferred from Houston.

 On January 12, 2021, Mills transferred to Florida State.
+He averaged 12.7 points, 2.4 rebounds and 2.3 assists per game as a junior.
+As a senior, Mills averaged 13.0 points, 3.4 assists, and 3.0 rebounds per game.
+Following the season he transferred to Memphis.
+At Memphis, Mills averaged 7.9 points and 3.1 rebounds per game.
+On January 4, 2024, he suffered a season-ending knee injury in a game against Tulsa.